deepika-jangid/Container-within-Container/README.md

   b
   ![](Images/Dockerfile.png)

-  After writing the command, for building the image usimg dockerfile you need to write the following command-
+  After writing the command, for building the image using dockerfile you need to write the following command-

   <code><b>docker build -t jenkins-docker-os:v1.0 /ws</b></code>(dir path)